nuxeo-sandbox/nuxeo-docusign/README.md

 * The envelope ID and position are stored in the `docusign` schema for each document sent
 * The plug-in adds a facet name `Docusign` to any document that will be sent to DocuSign (via the operation below).
 It adds the `docusign` schema to the document, which contains the necessary fields for the integration.

+> [!IMPORTANT]
+> **The operations do not _save_ the document(s)**.
+So, the caller is responsible for explicitly saving them.
+>
+> For example, after calling `SendToDocuSign`, if you don't save the input document(s), they will not have the `Docusign` facet, not the `docusign` schema: It will be impossible to retrieve the signed blob.
+>
+> This is done to avoid to many calls to the database and to events in case you need to also setup some metadata.

 ## Operations
 The plug-in exposes two new Automation Operations: